Christian67carter/haychic-boutique/ADMIN-SETUP.md

 ## Using it

-Go to `haychicboutique.com/admin/`, enter the username and password from steps above, and you're in — same listing management as before, just no more copying tokens around.
-Log in sessions last 24 hours before you'll need to log in again.
+Go to `haychicboutique.com/admin/`, enter the email and password from steps above, and you're in.
+Listings, Access Requests, All Leads/CRM, and Email Settings are now tabs on that one page — the old separate `admin/crm.html` page just redirects here now, so any old bookmark still works.

+If the Listings tab shows an error about not being configured yet, double check `ADMIN_USERNAME`/`ADMIN_PASSWORD` in Vercel match your login exactly — everything else (Access Requests, Leads, Email Settings) only needs your Firebase login and works independently of the Vercel setup.

-If you ever want to change the password, just update `ADMIN_PASSWORD` in Vercel — no code changes needed.
+If you ever want to change your password, do it from Firebase (or just sign up a new login) and update `ADMIN_PASSWORD` in Vercel to match.